k0wcrows/k0wcrows/README.md

 # k0wcrows

-Cybersecurity | Linux Infrastructure | Remote Technical Services
+Cybersecurity | Linux Infrastructure | Remote Technical Support

 ---

-## About Me
+## About Me the Universe we are ONE❕

-I work on cybersecurity, Linux systems, and technical problem solving.
+Once in a while it's happy vibration strong energy looking at ✨🌟🌟 Happy Birthday American!!🎉🎉

+learn CyberSecurity for Wireless, & build Linux systems focus solving embedded OS troubles on Circuit boards.

-My focus is building practical tools, fixing real problems, and improving system reliability and security.
+A focus on building practical tool (like a tiny linux box) for fixing hard to reach Network problems, and improving system reliability and security.

 Areas of interest: